Background pattern

 Deanxit may increase the sedative effects of alcohol, so you may feel more drowsy.
 It is not recommended to consume alcohol during treatment with Deanxit.

 If you are pregnant or think you may be pregnant, consult your doctor.
-Deanxit should not be used during pregnancy unless it is clearly necessary.
+Deanxit should not be used during pregnancy unless clearly necessary.

-The following symptoms may appear in newborns of mothers who took Deanxit during the third trimester (last three months of pregnancy): tremor, rigidity, and/or muscle weakness, tendency to sleep, agitation, respiratory problems, and difficulty feeding.
+The following symptoms may appear in newborns of mothers who have taken Deanxit during the third trimester (last three months of pregnancy): tremors, muscle stiffness and/or weakness, sleepiness, agitation, breathing problems, and difficulty feeding.

-If your baby shows any of these symptoms, you should contact your doctor.
+If your baby has any of these symptoms, you should contact your doctor.

 If you are breastfeeding, consult your doctor.
-You should not use Deanxit during breastfeeding, as small amounts of the medication may pass into breast milk.
+You should not use Deanxit during breastfeeding, as small amounts of the medicine may pass into breast milk.

-Deanxit generally does not cause drowsiness; however, if you feel dizzy or sleepy when starting to take this medication, do not drive or operate tools or machines until the effects have disappeared.
+Generally, Deanxit does not cause drowsiness; however, if you feel dizzy or sleepy when you start taking this medicine, do not drive or operate tools or machines until the effects disappear.

 3. How to take Deanxit